 USAGM Watch (usagmwatch.com), which continues the government watchdog work of BBG Watch, focuses on the $800 million United States Agency for Global Media (USAGM) to inform the public about its operations and provide public oversight.
 The taxpayer-funded U.S. international media outreach agency oversees five networks: two federal organizations — the Voice of America (VOA) and the Office of Cuba Broadcasting (OCB), which manages Radio and TV Martí — and three non-profit organizations — Radio Free Europe/Radio Liberty (RFE/RL), Radio Free Asia (RFA) and the Middle East Broadcasting Networks (MBN) — which receive grants from USAGM.
 The Open Technology Fund (OTF) also receives public funding through USAGM.
 Until 2018, the agency operated under the name of Broadcasting Board of Governors (BBG).

-BBG Watch website (bbgwatch.com), which was founded in 2008, ceased publication in December 2020 when its co-founder, Ted Lipien, was appointed President and CEO of Radio Free Europe/Radio Liberty (RFE/RL), the position he occupied until January 22, 2021.
+BBG Watch website (bbgwatch.com), which was founded in 2008, ceased publication in December 2020 when its co-founder, Ted Lipien, was appointed President and CEO of Radio Free Europe/Radio Liberty (RFE/RL), the position he occupied until January 22, 2021 as a non-political and non-partisan executive.
 BBG Watch website remains accessible online and can be searched for archived articles.
 Ted Lipien no longer has any official links to either USAGM or RFE/RL.
 He has resumed sponsorship of USAGM Watch under the aegis of Free Media Online, a 501(c)3 NGO which he created to promote media freedom worldwide.

 Who We Are